 As an Amazon Associate I earn from qualifying purchases.

 If you love chicken thighs, you’ll want to try these oven-baked chicken thighs.
-Chicken thighs are more flavorful than breasts.
-They also offer a milder taste, which many people prefer.
+Chicken thighs are more flavorful than breasts, which many people prefer.

 Roasted chicken is the best, but for a weeknight, there’s no better way to get dinner on the table than these oven-baked chicken thighs.

 These tender chicken thighs have many uses.
 They make a great lunch or dinner and are very versatile.